OlivierSohn/hamazed/BACKLOG.md

+- when server is not reachable, output an error.

 - when changing view center, the text on the left does not change position, it changes only on the next world change.